kszenes/kszenes.github.io/_drafts/2024-10-13-Cheatsheet.md

 # Colour in red {bash} and keep all other lines
 ps aux | grep -E --color 'bash|$'

+# (...)
 ```

 This format of documentation only lists the most common commands and doesn't overwhelm the user with every single available option and flag.
-For our example, the fifth line from `cht.sh` tells us that the `-v` flag can be used to find lines which **don't contain** a search pattern.
+For our example, the fifth line from the excerpt of the `grep` cheat sheet tells us that the `-v` flag can be used to find lines which **don't contain** a search pattern.
+> Note that this only scratching the surface of what `cht.sh` has to offer, and I encourage the interested reader to consult its [documentation](https://github.com/chubin/cheat.sh?tab=readme-ov-file) for further use cases.

 # Combining it with `fzf`

 What would be quite neat is to be able to explore the available cheat sheets and dynamically select the desired one and preview it.
-This can be achieved by combining the results from `cht.sh` with the popular [fzf](https://github.com/junegunn/fzf) fuzzy finder command line tool.
+For this purpose, I wrote a short script to combine the results from `cht.sh` with the popular [fzf](https://github.com/junegunn/fzf) fuzzy finder command line tool.

 {% include video.liquid path="assets/video/blog/chtsh-demo.mp4" class="img-fluid rounded z-depth-1" autoplay=true loop=true controls=true muted=true caption="Demo of cht.sh combined with fzf" %}